 “Forget about him!” said Urthlo.
 “We can’t approach any of the Legion of Super-Heroes.
-That’s what the good version of the Cabal is called, and Gloriana said they are so essential to this timeline that we can’t afford to ask them to join us in our universe.”
+That’s what the good version of the Legion of Ultra-Villains is called, and Gloriana said they are so essential to this timeline that we can’t afford to ask them to join us in our universe.”

 “Correct,” said Computo.
 “I was merely indulging in intellectual speculation.
 It is a flaw in my programming.
 We must leave this plaza.
 It is the location in which the heroes are based!
 That complex is their headquarters!
 It is an inspiring sight!”

 Before Urthlo 5 could reply, several strange things happened at once.
 Four large spherical objects descended from the sky and hovered ominously in front of the headquarters of the Legion of Super-Heroes.
 The objects were nearly transparent, but the content of each sphere was puzzling at best.
 Each sphere contained what appeared to be an enlarged brain floating in some kind of protective or nutritious fluid.

 In the wake of the weird objects came six costumed super-beings.
 They all flew after the spheres, but none of them spoke or displayed any expression.
 They were clearly entranced.

 “Those things have taken over the Legion!” whispered Urthlo as he recognized counterparts of some of the Legion of Ultra-Villains of his universe.

 “Lightning Man, Saturn Woman, Cosmic Man, Sun Man, Polar Man, and Timber Wolf,” said Computo.
 “Those are the designations for the flying humanoids.
 A routine scan of their respiration and other vital sign suggests that they have indeed been robbed of their free will!”